Privacy policy

 2. Our commitment to your privacy

-DWT and its trading subsidiaries holds and processes data – including personal data and sensitive data – so that we can deliver our charitable mission as defined by our charitable Objects and our Manifesto, adhere to our values and beliefs, and so that we can grow and sustain our valuable community and vital networks.
+DWT and its trading subsidiaries holds and processes data – including personal data and sensitive data – so that we can deliver our charitable mission and so that we can grow and sustain our valuable community and vital networks.

 We collect, hold and process personal data to build and maintain relationships; to secure the resources we need to deliver our mission; to provide a strong evidence base for our work; to keep our staff, volunteers, supporter and service users safe and to meet our legal and contractual obligations.